Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 We did get one map updated recently… the general influenza chart…

-It says week of January 18, 2025, but it was updated in just the last few days.
+It says the week of January 18, 2025, but it was updated in just the last few days.

-It’s not looking good either.
+It’s not looking good, either.

 Should also point out that it’s not just Influenza and COVID to watch out for…